Lincoln Parish Profile

 • Livestock and forage management recommendations

-• We are set up for private pesticide testing
+• We are set up for private pesticide testing and offer applicator training and recertification

-• Write news columns, webpage content and seminars on agriculture practices
+• Write news columns, webpage content

-• Conduct farm and home educational visits.
+• Conduct farm and home educational visits and consultations

 Build leaders and good citizens through 4-H Youth Development

-• Develop and implement service-learning projects throughout the parish
+• Develop and implement service-learning projects throughout the parish to encourage civic development

-• Conduct various contests and activities
+• Conduct diverse contests and activities utilizing a variety of methods

-• Engage in leadership activities
+• Engage youth in leadership activities and enhance opportunities

 Strengthen families and communities